hansb001/smarthome/README.md

 ## Step 1 Do some shopping (Optional)

 I used for this code pattern the following components:

 * *Keyestudio smart home set*: https://www.amazon.com/KEYESTUDIO-Starter-Electronics-Automation-Education/dp/B08CZ778DJ/ref=sr_1_3?dchild=1&keywords=Keyestudio+Smart+Home+Kit&qid=1605176281&sr=8-3 , this includes a laser cut wooden house, with an Arduino clone with a sensor shield, Bluetooth board, sensors and actuators.
 This is available on Amazon but also at Ali-express etc. It is really good quality, with excellent instructions to build the house and to connect everything together.
 The needed code is available online.
 For every sensor/actuator is code available, and of course also for the complete set-up.

 *	*Raspberry PI 1*: This house is connected to a gateway, I used a Raspberry Pi 4 for that, but can also be a 3.
 This Raspberry acts as a gateway between the devices and the MQTT server.
 This gateway is also connected to the cloud or local machine.
 OPTIONAL: you can also run this on another device, like your local machine.

-* *Raspberry Pi 2*:  This raspberry acts as a MQTT Broker I used a Raspberry Pi (3 or 4) for that with a sense-hat board.
+* Raspberry Pi 2*: This raspberry acts as a MQTT Broker I used a Raspberry Pi (3 or 4) for that with a sense-hat board.
 This Sensehat is optional, I use it for displaying traffic going through the MQTT server.
 OPTIONAL: you can also use a public broker for this or run a broker on another device.

-* Web camera, this can be any USB camera or a Raspberry Pi camera.
+* *Web camera*, this can be any USB camera or a Raspberry Pi camera.

 * OPTIONAL: *NodeMCU*: there are different devices based on ESP8266, It is open source and relatively cheap and easy to work with.
 I am using a LoLin board, which has WIFI on board, I have connected some sensors to it to control my 'smart garden'

 For this code pattern I used different pieces of hardware.
-To use all the possibilities, I am going to mention in this Code pattern I advise you to have all parts available.
+To use all the possibilities I am going to mention in this Code pattern, I advise you to have all parts available.
 You can also follow this code pattern with only having an Arduino with one sensor.
 All the parts running on the 2 Raspberry Pi's can also run on your laptop.

 ## Step 2 Clone the repo